chhalpha/simpleCalculator/README.md

 SimpleCalculator

+This is a simple Calculator Maven Project with Java 8+

-no GUI its console based input and output
+input and output are on command line ( no GUI )

 supported operations are + - * / and ()

 e.g. (2.3-1,3)/-5

-implementation with Java 8
-Maven Project
-optional persistance of knowledgebase to free PostgresSQL Database (max 20MB)
+optional persistance of knowledgebase to free PostgresSQL Database (max 20MB) just for testing purposes

-including JUnit Test
+also included are some simple JUnit Tests